 Student Workers are answerable to all IAM Department Staff.
-Your Supervisors currently are: Huey Lewis, Mark Quilhot, and Tim Abel.
+Your Supervisors currently are: Richard McDonald, Mark Quilhot, Erik Overton, Jim Abrams and Tim Abel.

 Students are expected to help prevent theft by keeping a vigilant eye on all department resources.
 If you encounter any suspicious individuals, confidently speaking the words "May I Help you?" will usually scare off would-be-thieves.
 Never put yourself in any danger to prevent theft.
 Alert the front desk security if necessary.

 Employees are paid by the hour, not by salary.
 Hours are recorded via the Workers App.
 A time sheet of all your punch times for the pay-period is available in the app, and you are expected to review it before time sheets are due.
 If you are not present for any part of your shift, you will not be paid for that time.
 If you punch in for hours outside of your shift, you will not be paid for those hours without the prior approval of a Supervisor.
 All such special arrangements must be documented with an email stating the terms agreed upon and sent to a Supervisor.
 Student workers may be scheduled for a maximum of 8 hours in a day, 20 hours in a week.

 Employees must complete payroll processing before logging any hours.